 where αit and βit represent estimated parameters from the ordinary least squares model.
-Systematialy deviations of ARit from 0 implies that the market mispricing of the event and offers a profitable arbitrage strategy.
-The cumulative abnormal return CAR is computed by aggregating abnormal returns:
+Systematical deviations of ARit from 0 imply the market mispricing of the event and offer a profitable arbitrage strategy.
+The cumulative abnormal return CAR is computed by aggregating abnormal returns according to: